gitlabhq/gitlabhq/doc/user/group/index.md

 ---

-Group owners & masters will be notified of your request and will be able to approve or decline it on the members page.
+Group owners and masters will be notified of your request and will be able to approve or decline it on the members page.

 ![Manage access requests](img/access_requests_management.png)